 You can buy the MAP sensor for your Dodge pickup (van, SUV) in just about any auto parts store but you'll spend a whole lot more because they mark it up quite a bit.

 My suggestion is to buy it online or at least comparison shop to get an idea of how much it costs and how much you can save.

 Not sure if the above MAP sensor fits your particular Dodge or Jeep?
 Don't worry, once you get to the site, they'll make sure it fits by asking you the particulars of your vehicle.
 If it doesn't fit, they'll find you the right one.

 Related Test Articles

-I've written several more articles that may be of interest to you that you can find in this index: Chrysler 3.9L, 5.2L, 5.9L Index of Articles.
+I've written several more tutorials that may be of interest to you that you can find in this index: Chrysler 3.9L, 5.2L, 5.9L Index Of Articles.